 Men’s Casual Hats

 The green Tyrolean hat (think Robin Hood) with a clipped feather at the back or side and a corded band was a casual sports hat with a comical personality.
-Rust brown, black and chocolate brown were other options.
-The dark green shade found its way onto fedoras, porkpies and caps.
+Rust brown, black, and chocolate brown were other options.
+The dark green shade found its way onto fedoras, pork pies, and caps.
 Green was the ultimate casual hat color.

-The straw porkpie or telescope crown hat was the newest straw hat style with a low flat top and snapped down brim in the first half of the decade and a wider brim and back snapped up in the later years.
+The straw pork pie or telescope crown hat was the newest straw hat style with a low flat top and snapped down brim in the first half of the decade and a wider brim and back snapped up in the later years.
 The very wide planter hat (jipajapa) also had a slightly bowled flat top with rolled brim edges as did the leghorn hat.
 Summer straws came with perforated holes for breathability and a wide band in solid or striped colors.

 Flat Caps, also knows as Ivy caps and newsboy caps among other names, became popular in the 1920s and remained popular throughout the 1930s.
 Everyone from young boys to working class men and casually dressed upper-class men wore caps.
-Tweed and Herringbone patterns in light colors were the most common cpas.
+Tweed and Herringbone patterns in light colors were the most common caps.
 Checkered hats were a brief fad in the last years.
 Corduroy was another favorite material.
 Caps could be pieced together from 8 panels or a single “one piece” cap.
 1930s men’s caps were quite wide and floppy compared to most caps found today.

 1930s Men’s Casual Outfit Ideas

-All together now, you can create a 1930s vintage casual look using reproduction (very few choices) or new clothing.
+Altogether, you can create a 1930s vintage casual look using reproduction (very few choices) or new clothing.
 Here are some outfit ideas:

 - Three pieces.
 Add a sportcoat and tie or scarf to the above look for something a little more dressy.
 You could add a bright colored vest or pullover knit vest to really stand out from the crowd.
-Consider wearing a felt hat (fedora or Tyrolian) or nice straw hat too.
+Consider wearing a felt hat (fedora or Tyrolian) or nice wide brim straw hat too.

 - Riviera.
-A blue and white or red and white striped shirt with white pants or shorts, belt and shoes is another easy 30s casual look.
+A blue and white or red and white striped shirt with white pants or shorts, belt, and shoes is another easy 30s casual look.

 - Tropical.
 A Hawaiian shirt tucked into light pants and canvas casual shoes (like Keds) is great for summer.
 I hesitate to recommend his because it associated more often with the 40s and 50s.
 Instead, wear a guayabera shirt either tucked in or untucked for a more unique 30s look.

 - Winter.
-A fair isle sweater or sweater vest, trousers, oxfords, and a floppy cap is perfect for cool weather.
+A Fair Isle sweater or sweater vest, trousers, Oxfords, and a floppy cap is perfect for cool weather.

 - Workwear casual – Roll up the sleeves of a cotton work shirt and pair with trousers, lace-up boots, flat cap and an unbuttoned vest for something casual for the working classes.
 Add a belt or suspenders.
-In winter add a heavy knit sweater or zip up short plaid jacket or leather jacket.
+In winter, add a heavy knit sweater or zip up short plaid jacket or leather jacket.